Sniper711/DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

 7. In Ubuntu.
 It will boot into Ubuntu, the Ubuntu login password = **`nvidia`**
 8. In Ubuntu.
 Press hot keys 'ctrl'+'alt'+'t' to open Ubuntu terminal window.
 9. In Ubuntu.
 Type command **`nvidia-smi`** to exam if your NVIDIA GPU model is correctly recognized and listed.
+   If your NVIDIA GPU model is shown, it means everything works fine.
 ![](/photo/Picture2a.png)

 **Every time Start DL Coding:**
 1. Boot into Ubuntu, the Ubuntu login password = **`nvidia`**
-2. Press hot keys 'ctrl'+'alt'+'t' to open Ubuntu terminal window.
+2. Press hot keys 'ctrl'+'alt'+'t' to launch Ubuntu terminal window.
 3. Type command **`sudo docker start -ai tensorflowkeras`** to run the 'tensorflowkeras' docker image.
    Ubuntu login password = **`nvidia`**
 ![](/photo/Picture3a.png)